jwhiteman/lucidsimple-blog/_posts/2016-02-21-looping-genserver.md

 comments: true
 ---

-> This week's post is short.
+> This week's post is about a 5 minute read.
 >
-> It should be a 5 minute read.
+>  The video is a little over 2 minutes long.

 <a href="http://elixir-lang.org/docs/v1.1/elixir/GenServer.html">GenServers</a> are very easy to setup, but it's not immediately obvious how to implement
 a looping server that does work on its own.